adonisjs/v6-docs/content/docs/auth/session_guard.md

 # Session guard
 The session guard uses the [@adonisjs/session](../http/session.md) package to login and authenticate users during an HTTP request.

-Sessions and cookies have been long on the internet and work great for most applications.
-Therefore, we recommend using the session guard for server rendered applications or an SPA web-client on the same top-level domain.
+Sessions and cookies have been on the internet for a long time and work great for most applications.
+Therefore, we recommend using the session guard for server-rendered applications or an SPA web client on the same top-level domain.

 ## Configuring the guard
 The authentication guards are defined inside the `config/auth.ts` file.
 You can configure multiple guards inside this file under the `guards` object.